Need assistance?

 Fulbright’s YouTube channel shows that the 75+ year-old program is much more diverse than you might expect.

 The Institute of International Education (IIE) contracts with the Department of State to administer the Fulbright US Student Program.
-IIE provides a comprehensive list of webinars for the 2025-2026 competition cycle (with the September 5, 2024 campus deadline) on their website.
-Many webinars are recorded and made available.
+IIE provides webinars (live & then many are recorded) as well as office hours.

 Upcoming events (click “Webinars” and “All States”): https://us.fulbrightonline.org/applicants/information-sessions